 When selling a business, the purchase price is one of the determining factors in terms of the negotiations.
 When the price has been agreed to, it will be apportioned to plant, equipment or goodwill.

-For example, a manufacturing business will apportion a higher percentage of the selling price to the plant and equipment than a service business would.
-The tax consequences will depend on the way that the purchase price was apportioned.
+For example, a manufacturing business may apportion a higher percentage of the selling price to the plant and equipment than a service business would.
+The tax consequences will depend on the manner in which the purchase price was apportioned.

 At Parke Lawyers we know that the selling process can be difficult, which is why we provide expert legal assistance and guidance throughout the entire sales process.
-As experienced small business lawyers in Australia, we know that your interests need to be protected in the best way possible.
+As specialist business lawyers in Australia, we know how to protect your interests.